- 1 Short on time? Jump around to any section

 1. The Assumptive Close

-This technique starts from way before the closing part, because you’re beginning your selling cycle simply assuming the person in front of you will buy your service or product.
-All you do is let your client realize you are assuming he or she will close the deal in the end, subtly making remarks in this direction.
+This technique starts way before the closing part because you’re beginning your selling cycle simply assuming the person in front of you will buy your service or product.
+All you do is deliver a successful sales pitch and let your client realize you are assuming he or she will close the deal in the end, subtly making remarks in this direction.

 2. The Summary Close